Category: Urban Food

 2018 Urban Sugaring Project Sponsors

-Thanks to this years sponsors for their ongoing support:
+Thanks to last year’s sponsors for their support:

 The City of Guelph – Wellbeing Grant Program